 Students had about a week to say whether they planned to return for the spring.
 Nishimura chose to live on campus.
 "I am sure that I can be very isolated.
 I would be willing to stay in my room for weeks if that's what is called for," he said.
-Since classes went virtual he has felt less motivated, he said, so he hopes returning to the academic setting eventually loosen?
-What happens if there is an outbreak?
+Since classes went virtual he has felt less motivated, he said, so he hopes returning to the academic setting will help.